Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 the code I'm working on.
 On ClojureScript I use [Figwheel][figwheel].
 Thus I wanted the same experience for working on blog, though this is not that useful when writing it's useful while setting up the blog.
-To make this workflow possible with Perun a few changes were implemented:
+To make this workflow possible with Perun a two changes were implemented:

 ### Fast rebuilds